pierre33/mrtree/README.md

 # mrtree
-A simple javascript module for drawing tree diagram by Pierre Lassalle.
+A simple javascript module for drawing tree diagram.

 ## How to use it ?